XIMDEX/drupal7-xowl-client/README.md

 To insert the own CSS of the Xowl module into CKeditor, go to configure -> Profiles -> Full -> edit

-Select the *Expand css* option and set the input *file path* with the following value:
+Expand *CSS* panel and set the input **Editor CSS** with the value *Define CSS* and the input **CSS file path** with the following value (change the X.X with your version):

-%hsites/all/modules/drupal7-xowl-client/resources/css/xowl.css.
+%hsites/all/modules/drupal7-xowl-client-X.X/resources/css/xowl.css

 Next to css: **Editor Appearance**, add under "Maximize" a new item to the list: **['xowl_enhance_plugin_button']**

-Check the plugins list below and activate *Xowl plugin to allow enhancing content in CKEditor*
+Check the plugins list below and activate **Xowl plugin to allow enhancing content in CKEditor**

 Save all the changes made.